 At a distance of 58 km from Srisailam & 173 km from Hyderabad, Mallela Theertham is a charming waterfall located in the dense Nallamala forest.
 This is one of the popular tourist places to visit near Hyderabad and among ideal weekend getaways from Hyderabad for a day trip.
 It is situated close to Hyderabad to Srisailam highway and is a popular place to visit while travelling to Srisailam.

 With a height of about 150 feet, water directly falls from a high cliff on a Shiv Lingas kind of rock formations.
 Bordered by thick forest, the surroundings of the falls offer unique experience.
 The water comes from a small stream which flows through the dense jungle and meets the Krishna River.
 About 380 well laid steps need to be walked down to reach the falls from the road point.
-The pool below the falls is closed with fencing on all sides.
-However, .....
+The pool below the falls is closed with fencing on .....

 Nature | Pilgrimage

 #7 of 19 Places to Visit in Srisailam

 At a distance of 10 km from Srisailam Temple & 25 km from Srisailam Dam, Akka Mahadevi Caves are the naturally formed caves in thick Nallamala Hills, just above the upstream flow of the river Krishna.
 The best way to reach these caves is by Motor Boat from Pathala Ganga in Srisailam.
 It is one of the popular Srisailam tourist places while visiting the holy shrine of Mallikarjun Temple.
 A narrow mud road is also available from Hyderabad - Srisailam Road (20 km before Srisailam Dam) from where the caves are about 5 km away.
 Only high clearance vehicles can take this 5 km rough stretch which is often inaccessible in monsoon season.